randall-coding/music-festival-gpt/blog/write-up.md

 Running this script with `gptscript coachella.gpt` doesn't produce any results.
 What happened?

 Coachella loads its content dynamically, so we'll need a different solution.
-We could create a python script that uses selenium, which I did [here](blog/coachella/download-website-content.py) but coachella's website has another problem of being really slow and sometimes not returning data at all.
-Eventually, I found another website that publishes the Coachella lineup each year called pitchfork.com.
-So I focused my search there like so:
+We could create a python script that uses selenium, which I did [here](blog/coachella/download-website-content.py) but coachella's website has another problem of being slow and sometimes not returning data at all.
+So instead, I found another website that publishes the Coachella lineup each year called pitchfork.com.
+The new tool uses the brave search feature:

 *coachella.gpt*
 ```